polycyber/infra/README_EN.md

 # Installation with custom directory
 ./setup.sh --ctfd-url example.com --working-folder /opt/ctfd

+# Installation with custom theme
+./setup.sh --ctfd-url exemple.com --theme

 # Display help
 ./setup.sh --help
 ```

+#### Custom theme configuration

+If you use the `--theme` option, the script will automatically mount the theme folder in the `docker-compose.yml`.

+> [!WARNING]
+> You must copy the custom theme in the `theme/` folder before starting the containers.

 ### Challenge Management Tool